MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/rebate-management/deduction-workbench.md

 1. Select the applicable open **Deduction ID**.
 1. On the Action Pane, select **Maintain \> Attach deduction to credit**.
 This is only enabled where **Claim status** set to *Open*.
 1. The **Attach credit** page will open, and you can select *one* credit.
 The type of credits displayed will depend on the deduction's **Claim basis**:
     - **Price based** – Free text invoices for the customer account with blank **Deduction ID**.
-Customer requisition will also be displayed since the free text might be unposted and therefor have no number to reference.
+Customer requisition will also be displayed since the free text might be unposted and therefore have no number to reference.
     - **Quantity based**, where **Create return order** setting on **[Accounts receivable parameters](#accounts-receivable-deductions)** is set to:
         - **Yes** – Return orders for the customer account with blank **Deduction ID**.
         - **No** – Sales order for the customer account with blank **Deduction ID**.